Surrealism-All/SurrealismUI/README.md

 - `SFile` ：`SFile` can help users present file selectors GUI
 - `STab` ：provide tab functionality, so that users can switch between different content sections
 - `SCheckbox` ：`SCheckbox` let people select multi items
+- `SPopover` ：A customizable popover component designed to display contextual information or interactive content, attached to an element and floating above the UI.
+It supports various positions and can be shown or hidden programmatically.

 ## Updates